Easy Fudge Recipe made with just four ingredients for a smooth and delicious chocolate treat!

 Saucepan with ingredients for making fudge on the stovetop.

-How to Make Chocolate Fudge on the Stovetop
+Make Easy Fudge on the Stovetop

 1. Melt.
 Add your chocolate chips, sweetened condensed milk, salt, and espresso powder, if you are using, to a medium saucepan over medium heat.
-As the chocolate chips melt, stir them frequently and once melted, remove them from the heat and stir in the vanilla extract and any mix-ins you might be using.
+As the chocolate chips melt, stir them frequently, and once melted, remove them from the heat and stir in the vanilla extract and any mix-ins you might be using.

 2. Pour.
 Pour the mixture into the prepared pan and cover it with wrap.

-How to Make Fudge in the Microwave
+Make Easy Chocolate Fudge in the Microwave

 1. Melt.
 Add your chocolate chips and sweetened condensed milk to a large microwave-safe bowl.
 Heat in 30-second increments, stirring after each until the chocolate has melted and is smooth and creamy.
+If adding any optional mix-ins, stir those in to combine.

 2. Pour.
 Pour the mixture into your prepared baking dish.